Bridging The Gap

 My 15 Year Journey

 Transitioning from a victim to a survivor was a solitary journey.
 Life presented overwhelming challenges, and I found myself giving up.
 Seeking professional assistance, I consulted therapists, doctors, and was prescribed various medications.
 However, the physical and emotional pain persisted, and the medications caused severe side effects, leading to a state of uncertainty and hopelessness.
+During this difficult time, I found comfort in the support of love ones and the serenity of nature, providing me the strength to persevere.

 CARL GUSTAV JUNG

-“I am not what happened to me, I am what I choose to become.
-You are what you do, not what you say you’ll do.”
+“I am not what happened to me, I am what I choose to become.”

 “My Better Me” becomes a life journey to share this mindfulness practice to encourage others to discover their own power and wisdom.
 Tap into your own ability to heal your mind, body and emotions to transform yourself.